goadesign/goa/docs/ErrorHandling.md

         Description("InsertConflict is the type of the error values returned when insertion fails because of a conflict") Attributes(func() {
                 Attribute("conflict_value", String)
                 Attribute("name", String, "name of error used by goa to encode response", func() {
+                        Meta("struct:error:name")
+                Attribute("name", String, "name of error used by goa to encode response", func() {
                         Metadata("struct:error:name")
                 })